 Thompson posted a statement on his lawyers’ website in 2014.
 It in part read:

 “I regret that my coauthors and I omitted statistically significant information in our 2004 article published in the journal Pediatrics.
 The omitted data suggested that African American males who received the MMR vaccine before age 36 months were at increased risk for autism.
-Decisions were made regarding which findings to report after the data were collected, and I believe that the final study protocol was not followed.”10
+Decisions were made regarding which findings to report after the data were collected, and I believe that the final study protocol was not followed.”4

 There is no need to doubt the truthfulness that such a statistically significant association was indeed found and not reported.
 But that does not mean the association was correct, or that it was misconduct to omit it.
-Thompson himself wrote in a statement to Congressman Posey:
+Thompson himself wrote in his statement to Congressman Posey:

 Claim #5: The researchers deviated from the study protocol by not publishing this association.

-Screenshots of even the earliest draft of the analysis plan (dated April 3, 2001) show that the plan stated:
+A copy of even the earliest draft of the analysis plan (dated April 3, 2001) show that the plan stated:

 Seeing as the birth certificate analysis was always planned from the beginning, this accusation is certainly false.
 So Hooker and Wakefield were wrong.
 Hopefully this error was not intentional, though it does look suspect…